 - Put on some clothes you don’t mind getting dirty and lay some old towels beneath the pipes you’re working on.
 Depending on the nature of the clog, your snaking procedure could get messy.
 This is especially important if you end up removing the p-trap.

 You can manually remove the p-trap, either with your hands or with the help of an adjustable wrench.
 Once you remove the p-trap, you should thoroughly inspect and clean it out.
-If you find your obstruction, then you won’t have to snake at all!
-Even if you don’t find anything, removing the trap could make snaking easier.
+If you’ve found your obstruction, you may not have to snake at all!
+Even if you don’t find anything, removing the trap often makes snaking easier.

 - (Optional) Consider removing the trap arm.
 A trap arm is the part of the pipe between the p-trap and the actual wall pipe.
 It holds the p-trap in place and may curve again to reach the wall.
 Look for a plastic or metal nut connecting the trap arm to the wall.
 If you can find one, loosen it to remove the trap arm.
 If you can’t, then it’s possible the arm is glued in place; don’t attempt to remove it in that case.
 Make sure you clean out the trap arm like you did the p-trap once you remove it.

-Removing the trap arm gets you as close to the drain pipe as possible.
-Look inside the drain pipe to look for any obstructions.
+Removing the trap arm gives you the best access to the drainpipe possible.
+Look inside the drainpipe to look for any obstructions.
 If you can see the obstruction, try removing it from where you are.
-If you can’t, you should use your snake.
+If you can’t, it’s time to use your snake.

 - Manually thread the auger head of the snake into the pipe.
 Insert the head of the snake into either the drain (if you didn’t remove the trap), or the access point on the wall.
 If you didn’t remove the trap, consider running cold water while you snake.

-Don’t force the auger into the drain too hard, or you could damage the drain entrance or pipe.
-Be patient and make sure the head and cable aren’t too long for the drain you’re trying to snake.
+Don’t push the auger into the drain with a lot of force, or you could damage the drain entrance or pipe.
+Be patient and make sure the head and cable aren’t too wide for the drain you’re trying to snake.

 - Begin uncoiling the snake using the handle.
 Keep the handle of the snake as close to the entrance of the pipe as possible.
-The more slack the auger had has, the less force you’re supplying it.
+The less slack the auger has, the more force you’re directing into the pipe.

 Rotate the handle at a consistent pace.
 Don’t try to rush it or rotate too slowly.
 If you feel pressure at any point while the cable moves through the pipe, you may have encountered the obstruction.

-- Upon reaching the obstruction, move the rotate the head back-and-forth and up-and-down.
-Try to break up the obstruction as thoroughly as possible.
-Don’t try to jam the auger into the walls of the pipe, however.
+- Upon reaching the obstruction, move or the rotate the head back-and-forth and up-and-down.
+Try to break up the obstruction as thoroughly as possible but don’t jam the auger into the walls of the pipe.
 If you hear scraping noises, then you should stop snaking and re-adjust.

 If you think the auger might be stuck in the obstruction, consider pulling the snake out of the pipe.
 In some cases, the obstruction may come out with it.
 Continue snaking until you no longer feel resistance and the snake uncoils to its full length.